 One of the best parts about working locum tenens is that you get to make the decisions that are right for you.

 If you don’t want to travel away from home, you don’t have to.
-Depending on where you live, there might be dozens of locums positions waiting to be filled in your own town.
+Depending on where you live, there might be dozens of locums positions in advanced practices waiting to be filled in your own town.

 Hire a Physician Contract Review Specialist

 Locum tenens positions will require that you sign a contract.
 Most locums positions are filled by healthcare staffing agencies.
-The hospital will contact the staffing agency, and the staffing agency will contact you for them.
+The hospital will contact the staffing agency, and their recruiters will contact you for them.

 So, in addition to your contract, you may also have to sign an agreement with the agency.